Mythic-Projects/Titanium/README.md

 ## Getting Titanium

-Currently, you have to build Titanium by yourself.
-In the future Download option will be available.
+You can download the latest version of Titanium from [Releases](https://github.com/TitanVale/Titanium/releases).

+But also you can build it yourself.
+See [How To Build](https://github.com/TitanVale/Titanium#how-to-build).

 ### Requirements